barblin/path-finding-lib-rust/README.md

 automatically.

 If you want to use the A* path-finding algorithm, please make sure to provide positional information for each node.

+Additionally, we work on a support for each of those algorithms based on a 2D grid based structure.

 ### Create Graph